Henry James: Early years, 1843–1883

-In 1860, the family returned to Newport.
-There, Henry became a friend of painter John La Farge, who introduced him to French literature, and in particular, to Balzac.
+In 1860, the family returned to Newport in the United States.
+There, Henry befriended Thomas Sergeant Perry, who was to become a celebrated literary academic in adulthood, and painter John La Farge, for whom Henry sat as a subject, and who introduced him to French literature, and in particular, to Balzac.
 James later called Balzac his "greatest master", and said that he had learned more about the craft of fiction from him than from anyone else.

+In July 1861, Henry and Thomas Sergeant Perry paid a visit to an encampment of wounded and invalid Union soldiers on the Rhode Island shore, at Portsmouth Grove; he took walks and had conversations with numerous soldiers and in later years compared this experience to those of Walt Whitman as a volunteer nurse.
 In the autumn of 1861, James received an injury, probably to his back, while fighting a fire.
 This injury, which resurfaced at times throughout his life, made him unfit for military service in the American Civil War.
+His younger brothers Garth Wilkinson and Robertson, however, both served, with Wilkinson serving as an officer in the 54th Massachusetts.

 In 1864, the James family moved to Boston, Massachusetts, to be near William, who had enrolled first in the Lawrence Scientific School at Harvard and then in the medical school.
 In 1862, Henry attended Harvard Law School, but realised that he was not interested in studying law.
 He pursued his interest in literature and associated with authors and critics William Dean Howells and Charles Eliot Norton in Boston and Cambridge and formed lifelong friendships with Oliver Wendell Holmes Jr., the future Supreme Court justice, and with James T. Fields and Annie Adams Fields, his first professional mentors.
+In 1865, Louisa May Alcott visited Boston and dined with the James family; she later wrote in her journals that "Henry Jr....was very friendly.
+Being a literary youth he gave me advice, as if he had been eighty, and I a girl."

 His first published work was a review of a stage performance, "Miss Maggie Mitchell in Fanchon the Cricket", published in 1863.
 About a year later, "A Tragedy of Error", his first short story, was published anonymously.
 James's first literary payment was for an appreciation of Sir Walter Scott's novels, written for the North American Review.
 He wrote fiction and nonfiction pieces for The Nation and Atlantic Monthly, where Fields was editor.
+In 1865, Ernest Lawrence Godkin, the founder of The Nation, visited the James family at their Boston residence in Ashburton Place; the purpose of his visit was to solicit contributions from Henry Senior and Henry Junior for the inaugural issue of the journal.
+Henry Junior was later to describe his friendship with Godkin as "one of the longest and happiest of my life."
 In 1871, he published his first novel, Watch and Ward, in serial form in the Atlantic Monthly.
 The novel was later published in book form in 1878.